 Resistance levels: 22

-The most impressive feature of the NordicTrack Commercial 9.9 Elliptical is its adaptability.
-For instance, you can adjust its stride length from 46 to 51 cm (18 to 20 inches).
-With this functionality, users with long or short gaits can comfortably exercise with the same cross-trainer.
-The cross trainer also supports a maximum user weight of 159 kg, making it suitable for a wide range of users and perfect for sharing at the gym or home.
+The elliptical's adaptability is its most impressive feature.
+Its stride length can be adjusted from 46 to 51 cm, allowing people with long or short gaits to exercise comfortably with the same cross-trainer.
+The cross-trainer also supports a maximum user weight of 159 kg, making it suitable for a wide range of users and perfect for sharing at the gym or home.

 Pros